cbstodd/colinstodd-com-jekyll/_posts/code/2020-03-10-generate-sh1-keys-on-macos.md

 This means one has already been created in it's default location, so you can use that one (see how use below) or you can generate a new one.

 If you don't see those files, then you'll want to generate a new key.
-To do so for something like CPanel follow these instructions (Scroll down for GitHub instructions):
+To do so for something like CPanel follow these instructions (<a href="#add-ssh-to-github">Scroll down for GitHub instructions</a>):

 <hr/>
 <a href="https://cpanel.net/"